HOA Management Fees: What Should You Expect to Pay?

 Termination/Transition Fees

 When you end your business relationship with an HOA management organization, you may be required to pay a termination or transition fee.
-They can be anywhere from $50 to several hundred dollars in total.
-Also called “exit fees,” these costs only kick in when you transition from one HOA management organization to another one or if you break your contract early.
+They can be anywhere from $50 to several hundred dollars.
+Also called “exit fees”, these fees only apply when you transition HOA management organizations or if you break your contract early.

-If you end your contract early, you may face an additional early termination fee.
+However, if you end your contract early, you may face additional early termination fees.
 Your HOA board may need to pay up to several hundred or several thousand dollars, as the HOA management company will want to be compensated for the time and resources it dedicated to your community that it can no longer expect income from.

-Be sure to read the contract clauses carefully regarding early termination fees, however.
+Read the contract clauses carefully regarding early termination fees.
 Some companies may try to sneak in high termination fees even if you end your contract with the organization in question at an appropriate time.
-That can cost your HOA board massively, even if you didn’t do anything wrong.
+That can cost your HOA board massively, even if you didn’t break the contract.

 Fees to Watch Out For